 Michael joined Watsi on October 3rd, 2018.
-Four months ago, Michael became the 4425th member to automatically support a new Watsi patient every month.
-Since then, 94 more people have become monthly donors!
-Michael's most recent donation supported Beth, a woman from Kenya, to fund a mastectomy.
+Six months ago, Michael became the 4425th member to automatically support a new Watsi patient every month.
+Since then, 566 more people have become monthly donors!
+Michael's most recent donation supported Min, a teenager from Burma, to fund eye surgery.

 Beth is a farmer from Kenya.
 She is a mother of one daughter.
 Beth has been diagnosed with breast cancer.
 Without treatment, the cancer may spread to other organs.
 A mastectomy, a surgery to remove breast tissue, has been suggested to rid her body of breast cancer and to prevent the cancer from metastasizing.
 Our medical partner, African Mission Healthcare Foundation, is requesting $816 to cover the cost of a mastectomy for Beth.
 The procedure is scheduled to take place on January 8.
 After treatment, Beth will hopefully return to a cancer-free life.
 Beth says, “My hope is to have the treatment done.
 I want to fight the condition and finish victorious."